Cars24

 For example, in the event of a car breakdown, a guarantee would entitle you to a replacement vehicle or a full refund for the car.
 If the car is under warranty, a technician will repair or replace the defective part instead of the whole car.
 In the case of automobiles, no one offers a guarantee on their products but a free standard warranty is the norm.

-The types of warranties can be categorized into the following main groups:
+The types of warranties can be categorised into the following main groups:

 Manufacturer's Warranty

-A manufacturer warranty is the standard warranty that comes free with a new car.
-This type of warranty covers almost the entire car (called Bumper to Bumper warranty).
+A manufacturer's warranty is the standard warranty that comes free with a new car.
+This type of warranty covers almost the entire car (called a Bumper to Bumper warranty).
 This warranty primarily covers manufacturing defects.

 Extended Warranty

-Extended warranty is a paid feature that goes into effect once the Manufacturer’s warranty expires.
-Generally, this warranty has limited coverage, it is an essential feature to cover your car’s maintenance costs in the long run.
-This warranty can feature add ons such as free Roadside Assistance.
+An extended warranty is a paid feature that goes into effect once the Manufacturer’s warranty expires.
+Generally, this warranty has limited coverage; it is an essential feature to cover your car’s maintenance costs in the long run.
+This warranty can feature add-ons such as free Roadside Assistance.

 This warranty covers used cars and is a critical tool to ensure peace of mind even while buying a used car.
 Most major used car portals offer a limited Certified Pre Owned Warranty for the used cars sold by them.
 Some portals like CARS24 go a step further by offering extended warranty at a nominal cost, over and above the standard free warranty.